Updated: March 15, 2020

 Step 3 – Update Configuration

-Many old DOS games will work just fine with the out of the box, default DOSBox configuration, however Daggerfall requires some extra configuration settings.
-If you’re unsure if the configuration needs its best to try the default first before changing any settings.
+Many old DOS games will work just fine with the default DOSBox configuration, however Daggerfall requires some extra configuration settings.
+If you’re unsure of the configuration needs its best to try the default settings first before changing anything.
 The configuration file can be access by going to the DOSBox program folder and selecting “DOSBox 0.74 Options”.
 This will open the DOSBox configuration file in notepad.
 Older versions of may have an “edit configuration” option which opens the same config file.

 In the configuration file update you will want to update the “memsize” value to memsize=”32″ and save the file.

 Step 4 – Setup Install and Game File Directories

 Next you’ll want to setup a folder on your hard disk drive where you will save all of your game files.
 For this tutorial we are using “c:\games” directory but the naming can be anything you like, note DOSBox has the same eight character limit for directory names that MS-DOS has.
 Once this is done, extract the Daggerfall .zip file and copy the DFCD and the DAGGERFALL folders and the contents into your game directory.

 Step 5 – Start DOSBox

 The DOSBox installation should install a desktop shortcut as well as a Start menu folder.
 Double click on the desktop shortcut to start the application and two small windows should open.
 While the need for these two windows may seem strange, both need to remain open during use.
 The larger window is the primary interface you’ll be using to run old games.
 A successful DOSBox startup will show you a welcome message, Z:> prompt and cursor.
 The configuration file includes settings and parameters that modify things such as screen size, resolution as well as a number of other interface settings.

 Step 6 – Mount Your Game Drive and Game Files